It was a cold spring night when a lot of noise made its way into our home.

 1. It Should Be Cold to the Touch

 Don’t ever try to clean a wood stove while it has a fire in it, is still hot, or has recently had a fire in it.
-This is asking for a dangerous situation to occur.
+That is asking for a dangerous situation to occur.

 If there happen to be any hot coals, you will be burnt.
-Just remember, that safety is always the most important thing when dealing with a wood stove.
+Just remember that safety is always the most important thing when dealing with a wood stove.

 After all, that is one of the main reasons to even bother cleaning it, right?

 2. Declutter Your Fire Box

 If you are unfamiliar with what the firebox is, it is the part of the wood stove where you actually load the wood and have the fire.